 Creamy turkey noodle soup is a hearty, comforting meal that's made in a single pot and ready in 30 minutes.
-This easy homemade soup is filled with tender turkey, egg noodles, and healthy vegetables.
+This easy homemade soup is filled with tender turkey, egg noodles, and plenty of veggies.

 Ingredients and substitutions